|

 friends to join you!

-others to bring folks who might enjoy singing great songs.
+others to bring folks who might enjoy singing great songs or engaging with instruments, dance and performance.
 Reach

 out to your circle of friends and invite them to be a part of this